This post covers the best things to do in Boston in November.

 For more great family-friendly events, check our things to do with kids section.

 7. See Live Stand-up Comedy

-For even more great stand-up, check this list of comedy performances taking place in Boston this month.
+For even more great stand-up, check out this list of comedy performances taking place in Boston in November.

 8. Grab a Bite at Boston Magazine’s Taste

 Foodies will love this event that celebrates the top 50 restaurants in Boston and other local culinary establishments.

 Enjoy an evening of food, wine, beer, crafted cocktails, live entertainment, and more at Boston Magazine's Taste Dinner Series!

 In years past, this event has included a variety of different foods from over 30 of the most talented chefs in the city.

 A portion of ticket sales goes to the Greater Boston Food Bank.

 Check the Boston Magazine Taste website for more details.